|

 2. Use your own language and natural style,

-language of the family time frame where available,
+of the family time frame where available, for compilation

 4. Use good, simply